satvikxbansal/Spotter--Mediapipe-/README.md

 VirtualTrainerTests/
-  Unit tests for planning, dashboard content, onboarding, metadata, angle math, form feedback, visibility, and rep counting.
+  Unit tests for planning, dashboard content, onboarding, metadata, workout preview, angle math, form feedback, visibility, and rep counting.

 NEW_DESIGN/
   HTML and screenshots for the future visual design system.